zxhycxq/reactjs-zh/Docs/context.md

 ## Parent-Child Coupling

-Context can also let you build an API where parents and children communicate.
-For example, one library that works this way is [React Router V4](https://react-router.now.sh/basic):
+Context can also let you build an API where parents and children communicate. 例如：, one library that works this way is [React Router V4](https://react-router.now.sh/basic):

 ```javascript
 const BasicExample = () => (